Beach Too Sandy, Bryan Too Breaky

 Mathing is not my thing.

-So you're, you're kind of early in on the podcast, like your pre-podcast bubble, which comes during COVID when everybody decides they're going to get a podcast and Clubhouse and all the spaces and all the other shit.
+So you're kind of early in on the podcast, like your pre-podcast bubble, which comes during COVID when everybody decides they're going to get a podcast and Clubhouse and all the spaces and all the other shit.

 And you've been met with some success.
 In the premise of the podcast, I'll let you explain it to our listeners.

-Sure.
-It's we read negative reviews from the internet, basically.
+We read negative reviews from the internet, basically.

 So we read a lot of one-star reviews from places like Yelp and TripAdvisor, try to do a different theme each week, and then we have a little challenge with it, too.